lo-cafe/winston/README.md

 ## Installing

-Right now Winston's not on the App Store, so you have to options for using it:
+Right now Winston's not on the App Store, so you have two options for using it:

 1- You can join the TestFlight here (if it's not full or down because testflight recently has been failing pretty often): https://testflight.apple.com/join/3UF8bAUN